 Crawling Age: When Do Babies Crawl?

 The crawling age starts as early as 6 months but can be delayed by an additional 4 months or more.
-If Baby is nearing the crawling age, it may be time to consider the following development benefits of crawling and ways to help Baby crawl.
+If Baby is nearing the crawling age, it may be time to consider the following development benefits of crawling and ways to help baby crawl.

-There are two main types of baby crawling: belly crawling and hands & knees crawling.
-Unlike belly crawling, which relies on coordination of the same-side leg and arm when fully mastered, hands & knees crawling requires coordination of opposite-side limbs.
+There are two main types of baby crawling: belly crawling and hands and knees crawling.
+Unlike belly crawling, which relies on coordination of the same-side leg and arm when fully mastered, hands and knees crawling requires coordination of opposite-side limbs.
 This is called contra-lateral or cross-lateral (crossing sides).
 This movement sequences diagonally through the body as the crawling baby reaches forward with one hand while her opposite knee follows.